 Younger adults are generally more comfortable researching their options online and discussing their choices with friends and family.
 These can be important resources for finding an experienced, board-certified plastic surgeon who specializes in eyelid surgery.

 You can see the potential results of eyelid surgery by browsing our gallery of before-and-after photos.
-If you’re looking for an eyelid surgery specialist, contact us using the online form to request a consultation or call us directly at (416) 925-7337 to schedule an appointment.
+If you’re considering an eyelid lift or another plastic surgery in Toronto, contact us using the online form to request a consultation or call us directly at (416) 925-7337 to schedule an appointment.